jameshughes89/cs2XX-ComputerArchitecture/site/topics/programming/assembly.rst

 * A series of constants are used to simplify the code

     * A constant dictionary will be used for the mnemonic translation
-    * Another constant set will keep track of which instruction requires an operand
+    * Another constant will keep track of which instruction requires an operand
     * Instruction syntax will be checked with a constant containing regex expressions

         * One expression for each instruction
+        * The assembler will check if a given assembly language line matches any of the valid syntax

 .. literalinclude:: assembler.py